grivalta/b3m/en_US/back-to-basics-of-biz-manifesto.md

 1. Markets are everywhere.

-2. Market dynamics are mental dynamics, they are totally under responsibility of social actors.
+2. Market dynamics are mental dynamics.
+They are totally under responsibility of social actors.

 3. Through the markets, human's aims and intentions participate in structuring both natural and social environment.